-- Watch and Listen to Door Operation – Every couple of months, you should make a point to listen to your door open and close while watching the hardware operate.
-This is a great way to catch early signs of an issue like grinding or squeaking noises.
+Every couple of months, you should make a point to listen to your door open and close while watching the hardware operate.
+This is a great way to catch early signs of an issue, like grinding or squeaking noises.
 Also, while you watch, notice if any of the interior parts seem to catch or strain during the cycle.

-- Clean the Tracks – The interior tracks that run along your garage door and ceiling become blocked with debris and dust over time.
+The interior tracks that run along your garage door and ceiling become blocked with debris and dust over time.
 This can cause rollers to pop out of place or accelerate unnecessary damage to your garage door system.
-That is why you should blow out the tracks and wipe them down annually.
+That’s why you should blow out the tracks and wipe them down often.

-- Visually Check Rollers, Springs, and Cables – During your watch and listen routine for your door, also inspect the rollers, springs, and cables.
+During your watching and listening routine for your door, inspect the rollers, springs, and cables.
 These are three important parts that carry a lot of tension from your heavy garage door.
 Check for visible wear like rusting, elongation, and fraying.

-- Clean or Paint Door Exterior – If your door exterior is starting to look worn, wipe it down with some dish soap and spray it off with a hose.
+If your door exterior is starting to look worn, wipe it down with some dish soap and spray it off with a hose.
 This goes a long way to improve the look of your door.
-Also, you may consider a fresh coat of paint if your door is reaching the 5 or 10-year mark.
+Also, you may consider a fresh coat of paint if your door is reaching the 5- or 10-year mark.
 This will bring new life to your curb appeal.

 Steps You Should Leave to the Professionals

 Because even the smallest garage doors tend to weigh several hundred pounds, you need to approach garage door maintenance carefully.
-That is why the steps we will discuss next should be left to a professional garage door technician.
-They have the experience necessary to care for your door without the risk of injury to you or unnecessary damage to your garage door.
+That’s why the steps we’ll discuss next should be left to a professional garage door technician.
+They have the experience and equipment necessary to care for your door without the risk of injury to you or unnecessary damage to your garage door.

-- Lubrication and Tightening of Moving Parts – Because garage door systems have multiple moving parts, it is important to allow a technician to annually lubricate and tighten everything.
+Because garage door systems have multiple moving parts, it’s important to allow a technician to annually lubricate and tighten everything.
 This prevents rollers from slipping off the track, quiets door operation, and many other necessary jobs.

-- Test Safety System – Testing the garage door safety system is a vital element of garage door maintenance.
-This is the mechanism that prevents a door from injuring you or a family member through motion sensors and automatic reversal.
+Testing the garage door safety system is a vital element of garage door maintenance.
+This is the mechanism that prevents a door from injuring you or a family member through its use of motion sensors and automatic reversal.

-- Roller, Spring, and Cable Replacement – If it’s time for garage door parts replacement, you should leave these jobs to a professional.
+If it’s time for various garage door parts replacements, you should leave these jobs to a professional.
 They can easily replace a roller, spring, or cable without injury to a person or damage to your door.